 Lower School Language Arts classes build strong skills in reading, writing, and oral communication, incorporating both critical and creative thinking skills in a variety of exercises and assignments.
 In addition to the study of phonics, spelling, handwriting, and parts of speech, Lower School students practice using language in creative and factual writing, oral recitation of reports and memorized poetry, and thoughtful responses to reading assignments.
 Interdisciplinary planning in the lower grades ensures that language arts skills are reinforced across the curriculum in social studies, science, and mathematics.

-The study of phonics begins in kindergarten and continues through third grade, while the study of spelling rules and the memorization of weekly spelling lists begins in kindergarten and continues through fourth grade.
-The formal study of grammar begins in first grade and continues through fourth, with a focus on parts of speech, correct sentence structure, and mechanics.
+The study of spelling and phonics begins in kindergarten and continues through fourth grade.
+The formal study of grammar begins in kindergarten as well and continues through fourth, with a focus on parts of speech, correct sentence structure, and mechanics.